evarayHEIG/dai-labo4-smtp/README.md

 launching the prank campaign.
 - ```FileManager```: This class is responsible for reading the configuration files and returning the data to the application.
-- ```Message```: This class represents a message that will be sent to the victims.
+- ```Message```: This record represents a message that will be sent to the victims.
 A message is represented by a subject and a body.
 - ```MailContent```: This class is responsible for creating the SMTP messages that the client will send to the server.
 - ```Group```: This class represents a group of victims.
 A group is represented by a sender and a list of victims.